Stanko/Stanko.github.io/_posts/2018-09-07-flex-justify-content-equally-distanced-items.md

 }
 ```

-This hack works with dynamic number of elements and dynamic widths, which is really nifty.
-You can see in the action below:
+This hack works with dynamic number of elements, dynamic widths and for any flex direction.

+You can see it in the action below:

 <iframe
 height='400px'